The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Deligne--Lusztig varieties

-Note that a lot of objects we consider in the remaining of the section will depend on $h$ (e.g. $I_{\ttr\tts}$).
-To save notations, we drop $h$ in the notations.
-We denote by $W_{\ttr\tts}$ the subgroup of the Weyl group generated by elements in $I_{\ttr\tts}$ and denote by $P^{}_{\ttr\tts}$ the corresponding standard parabolic subgroup.
+Note that many of the objects we consider in the remainder of this section depend on $\tth$ (e.g. $I_{\ttr\tts}$).
+To simplify the notation, we will omit $\tth$ from the notations.
+We denote by $W_{\ttr\tts}$ the subgroup of the Weyl group generated by the elements in $I_{\ttr\tts}$ and denote by $P^{}_{\ttr\tts}$ the corresponding standard parabolic subgroup.